SwadKhan/CyberSecurity-/CCNA_1/CIsco.md

 6. The correct answer is False.
 Data link addresses change within the data link frame when the receiving device is not on the same network.

+4.1.3 Check Your Understanding - Purpose of the Physical Layer

+1. The correct answer is False.
+The physical layer provides the means to transport bits over the network whether the network is wired or wireless.
+2. The correct answer is False.
+When encoded, the bits making up a frame are transmitted over the media one at a time.
+3. The physical layer receives frames from the data-link layer and converts it to bits for transmission.
+On the sending device the physical layer passes the transmitted bits up to the data link layer as a complete frame.
+4. The physical layer receives frames from the data link layer for encoding and transmissio